It all started on Christmas 2010 when our son Ross was 2 1/2 years old. He woke up and we fully expected to have the best Christmas

 through as his body slowly began to shut down.
 He would scream uncontrollably in pain slamming his fist on his stomach yelling about

 had bad it hurt.
 He screamed in pain for hours and hours.
-Overnight we were lucky for him to sleep 5 or 10 minutes straight before
+Over night we were lucky if he slept for 5 or 10 minutes straight before

-Ross passed away in my and my wife’s arms on September 1st of 2011.
+Ross earned his angel wings in my and my wife’s arms on September 1, 2011.
 An infection in his lungs was too much for his little body to

 overcome due to his weakened immune system from the bone marrow transplant.
 Ross was a gift, and we will forever cherish the short